I remember a time when the best high-interest savings accounts paid annual yields of over 5%.

-These accounts work almost identical to a traditional savings account except you manage the whole account strictly online.
-In most cases online savings accounts offer slightly better interest rates because they have lower overhead costs.
+These accounts work almost identically to a traditional savings account, except you manage the whole account strictly online.
+In most cases, online savings accounts offer slightly better interest rates because they have lower overhead costs.

 Savings Account for the Kids

 Maybe you want to open up a savings account for your kids; that’s a very good idea!
 Some banks have savings accounts specifically designed for kids, but don’t worry; you’ll have control over the account.
 It’s a great way to teach your children about managing money.

 |TYPE OF SAVINGS ACCOUNT

 |A Basic Savings Account Offered by Banks and Credit Unions